freescout-help-desk/freescout/README.md

   * PHP 7.1 - 8.x
   * MySQL 5.0+ / MariaDB 5.0+ / PostgreSQL

-There is no minimum system requirements (CPU / RAM) – FreeScout will run on any system.
+There are no minimum system requirements (CPU / RAM) – FreeScout will run on any system.

 ## Installation